dodgymike/hackrf-wiki/LPC43xx-USB-DFU-Notes.md

 You need the latest source from git for some reason.

 ## Usage Notes

+### Makefile

+The firmware Makefile contains a "%.dfu" and a "program" target.
+The program target will make the DFU file and then attempt to load the code to a device that's attached via USB and in DFU mode.

+### Manually

 DFU boot downloads to RAM then executes.
 Need a DFU suffix, but also a header

 > cp blinky.bin blinky.dfu